Avoid the Vatican twice a week

 The metro's red 'A line' has fairly snazzy trains, whereas most of those on the blue 'B line' are filthy.
 Bands of thieves frequent some of the main metro stops.
 Many Romans avoid the daily stresses of public transport by driving, leading to chronic traffic problems.

-Don’t rely on free public wifi
+Don't rely on free public WiFi - or toilets

 Foreign foods are hard to find